acortell3/archaeoriddle/README.md

     - [💾 testsites.RDS](./doc/bookdown/testsites.RDS) : Not used
     - [📄 tools.R](./doc/bookdown/tools.R) : serie of function, to be deleted as they should be all in `./R/`

 If you compile the bookdown yourself, some folder will be generated (`data_tmp` and `data_toshare`) that will be used to store file generated during the compilation (the new world, csv outputs, etc...).
+Here a quick overview of what they will look like:
+    - [:file_folder: data_tmp/](./doc/bookdown/data_tmp/) : folder with data generated during the compilation of the bookdown.
+        - [🌐 allsites.shp](./doc/bookdown/data_tmp/allsites.shp) : shapefilewith the positions of all sites
+        - [📄 square_1.csv](./doc/bookdown/data_tmp/square_1.csv) to [square_65.csv](./doc/bookdown/data_tmp/square_65.csv): CSV listing the dates generated for all squares (exact number can change
+        - [💾 popSizeMatrix.RDS](./doc/bookdown/data_tmp/popSizeMatrix.RDS) : `RDS` storing a matrix with population size for all sites for all time step for one simulation.
+        - [💾 popStructList.RDS](./doc/bookdown/data_tmp/popStructList.RDS) : `RDS`  storing a list representing the population structure for all sites at all time step for one simulation.
+        - [💾 wardeath.RDS](./doc/bookdown/data_tmp/wardeath.RDS) : `RDS` file with a vector storing the total death per time step in the example simulation
+        - [💾 exn_dates.RDS](./doc/bookdown/data_tmp/exn_dates.RDS): `RDS` file with dates generated in the exact simulations.
+        - [💾 exp1_all.RDS](./doc/bookdown/data_tmp/exp1_all.RDS) to [exp8_all.RDS](./doc/bookdown/data_tmp/exp8_all.RDS)  : `RDS` file with results of 8 different run in your new world.
+        - [💾 exp1_sitesRast.RDS](./doc/bookdown/data_tmp/exp1_sitesRast.RDS) to [exp8_sitesRast.RDS](./doc/bookdown/data_tmp/exp8_sitesRast.RDS)  : `RDS` file sites position  of 8 different run in your new world.
+    - [:file_folder: data_toshare](./doc/bookdown/data_toshare/) : folder with data that will be share with participant
+        - [🌐 costline.shp ](./doc/bookdown/data_toshare/coastline2.shp) : shapefile defining the coastline of the world
+        - [🗺️ dem_raster.tiff](./doc/bookdown/data_toshare/dem_raster.tiff) : DEM raster with elevation of your new wolrd
+        - [🗺️ resources.tiff](./doc/bookdown/data_toshare/resources.tiff) : raster with the ecological fitness of the environment
+        - [📄 square_1.csv](./doc/bookdown/data_toshare/square_1.csv) to [square_5.csv](./doc/bookdown/data_toshare/square_5.csv): randomly selected square share publicly
+(reminder: these file _are not_ tracked by git, they appear _only_ if you decide to compile the bookdown)

 ## The Original Challenge